-But this is where we hit a snag in our project.
+This is where we hit a snag in our project

 I bought enough of the 3.5″ X 8′ wood beadboard planks from Lowes to do the entire room plus a little overage in case we had a mistake.
 I ended up buying every last bundle they had.

 In the past, we’ve used the reversible 3.5″ x 8′ wooden planks from Lowes to cover a popcorn ceiling as shown in this tutorial.
 One side of the plank is beadboard and the other side is a flat v-groove.
 We’ve had good luck with that product but they didn’t have it in stock.

 When we started putting up the wood planks, we discovered that about a quarter of the boards were either warped or cracked so they were essentially trash.
 So, we ended up heading back to Lowes and purchased enough of the MDF 7″ X 8′ pre-primed planks to finish the last wall.
 Honestly, once painted, I wouldn’t notice the difference unless it was pointed out to me.

 Why we should have chosen the mdf planks instead of the wood planks: